daidensacha/shop-for-buddhas/documentation/testing.md

 ## Validation
 ### Form Validation
-I have multiple protections for the forms.

-**Browser Validation**
+1. Contact form.
+The contact form is available from the homepage, and I considered it important to be available to anonymous users.
+To this end, the form includes additional protection of client-side Javascript validation, Regex patterns, and Django server-side CSRF validation.
+2. All other forms on the site user CSRF tokens and Django validation.
+3. Forms other than registration and login require authentication to access the forms.

+**Client-side validation**
-Client side Javascript validation per Bootstrap 5 documentaion.
+In the contact form, which is accessible from the home Client-side Javascript validation per Bootstrap 5 documentation.

-**Regex:**
+**Regex patterns:**
-Cusom Regex patterns to include English and German language.
-Min and max characters included for relative inputs.
-Special characters excluded from validation.
+The custom Regex patterns validate English and German language and include min and max characters for appropriate inputs.
+The regex patterns fail validation for some special characters.

-**Serverside:**
+**Server-side validation:**
-Django ```csrf``` protection added to all forms.
+Django ```csrf_token``` with Django validation included in all forms.

 ### HTML Validation
 HTML validated by W3C Markup Validation Service